THE THREE CAPES AND TASMAN PENINSULA WITH AUSWALK

 • Genuine all inclusive pack free walking holiday

-• 4 nights’ comfortable accommodation
+• 4 nights’ comfortable self contained accommodation

-• Cooked breakfasts and walker lunches
+• Breakfasts each morning and packed walker lunches

 OVERVIEW